 About Camp No-Be-Bo-Sco

-Camp No-Be-B Ridge, the camp is actively used not only by the Scouting community of northern New Jersey, but also the rest of the state, Pennsylvania, New York, and beyond.
+Camp No-Be-Bo-Sco, the camp is actively used not only by the Scouting community of northern New Jersey, but also the rest of the state, Pennsylvania, New York, and beyond.
 Our summer camp program and food is not to be beat and our outstanding facilities are perfect for winter camping and events.

 Camp No-Be-Bo-Sco operates at or near capacity for six weeks every summer, as well as each weekend throughout the remainder of the year.
 Owned and operated by the Northern NJ Council, BSA, the camp is easily one of the most popular and best-loved Boy Scout camps in the state.